-Lastly, in some cases, a disadvantaged bargainer - either in terms of intrinsic characteristics or procedural features - can unilaterally act in some ways to eliminate the other bargainer's advantages.
+Lastly, in some cases, a disadvantaged bargainer-either in terms of intrinsic characteristics or procedural features-can unilaterally act in some ways to eliminate the other bargainer's advantages.
 For example, in a bargaining game with time discounting without a quit move, a discount-based weak bargainer can simply refuse to trade for many periods so that no matter how the pie is divided, both bargainers' shares approach zero.
-Whether an advantage has this characteristic depends on its source in the context of the game; any advantage with this characteristic certainly has less "bite" and is less exploitable than otherwise.
+Whether an advantage has this characteristic depends on its source in the context of the game; any advantage with this characteristic is certainly less exploitable than otherwise.

-(3) "Fairness" has a price, and the higher its price, the lower the "demand" for it.
+3. Fairness has a price, and the higher its price, the lower the demand for it.

-The third principle is the fact that "fairness" has a price, and the higher its price, the lower the "demand" for it.
-Our thinking is based on the results of Zwick and Chen (1999).
-Previous studies have shown that strategically strong players are sensitive to the availability of a punishment strategy to the weaker players - examples include ultimatum versus impunity games in Bolton and Zwick (1995), x-veto versus no-revenge games in Güth and Huck (1997), and with versus without (nonprofitable) outside options in a fixed cost sequential bargaining game in Weg and Zwick (1994).
+This principle is based on the results of Zwick and Chen (1999).
+Previous studies have shown that strategically strong players are sensitive to the availability of a punishment strategy to the weaker players-examples include ultimatum versus impunity games in Bolton and Zwick (1995), x-veto versus no-revenge games in Güth and Huck (1997), and with versus without (nonprofitable) outside options in a fixed-cost sequential bargaining game in Weg and Zwick (1994).
 However, this sensitivity was only shown in an all-or-none fashion.
-Zwick and Chen (1999) investigated whether the strategically strong players are also sensitive to the cost (to the weak players) for delivering the punishment, and not only to the presence or absence of it.
-To accomplish their goal, Zwick and Chen studied bargaining behavior in a situation where one party is in a stronger position than the other.
-They investigated both the tradeoff the favored party makes between pursuing one's strategic advantage and giving weight to other players' aversion to inequality, and the tradeoff the disadvantaged player makes between pursuing a fair outcome from a disadvantaged position and the cost of that pursuit.
+Zwick and Chen (1999) investigated whether the strategically strong players are also sensitive to the cost (to the weak players) for delivering the punishment and not only to the presence or absence of it.
+To accomplish their goal, Zwick and Chen studied bargaining behavior in a situation in which one party is in a stronger position than the other.
+They investigated both the tradeoff the favored party makes, between pursuing one's strategic advantage and giving weight to other players' aversion to inequality, and the tradeoff the disadvantaged player makes between pursuing a fair outcome from a disadvantaged position and the cost of that pursuit.
 In particular, they hypothesized that the degree to which strategically strong players attempt to exploit their strategic advantage depends on how much it costs them to do so.
-In addition, the degree to which weak players persist in seeking equity is also a function of how much it costs them to do so.
+The degree to which weak players persist in seeking equity is also a function of how much it costs them to do so.

-Bargainers in Zwick and Chen (1999)'s experiment negotiated over the division of a pie worth HK\$50 using an alternating offer bargaining protocol with finite horizon and unequal fixed-cost per rejection.
+Bargainers in Zwick and Chen's (1999) experiment negotiated over the division of a pie worth \$50 Hong Kong using an alternating-offer bargaining protocol with finite horizon and unequal fixed-cost per rejection.
 They used a 3 (low-cost) x 3 (high-cost) x 2 (order) x n (iteration) partial factorial design.
-The first three factors were manipulated between subjects and the last within subjects.
+The first three factors were manipulated among subjects and the last within subjects.
 The low cost of rejection per period was \$0.5, \$2.0, or \$5.0, whereas the high cost was \$10.0, \$13.0, or \$14.5.
-Order refers to who made the first proposal - the low-cost or high-cost player.
+Order refers to who made the first proposal-the low-cost or high-cost player.
 Iteration refers to the number of games each subject played.
-The parameters were chosen such that, based on SPE, the low-cost player should demand and get the whole pie if he moves first, and be offered at least 90% of the pie if he moves second (independent of the actual cost differences).
-Zwick and Chen (1999) partially replicated the findings on fixed-cost bargaining games where cost-based strong players routinely demand (and granted) significant portion of the pie, and often, the cost-based weak plays make such offers to the strong players.
+The parameters were chosen such that, based on SPE, the low-cost player should demand and get the whole pie if he moves first and be offered at least 90 percent of the pie if he moves second (independent of the actual cost differences).
+Zwick and Chen (1999) partially replicated the findings on fixed-cost bargaining games where cost-based strong players routinely demand (and granted) significant portion of the pie, and often, the cost-based weak players make such offers to the strong players.
 However, contrary to SPE predictions, subjects were sensitive to the magnitude of the cost differential and not only to its presence.